-If you are using this machine as a client to connect to other Aspera servers with public key authentication, you need to generate a key-pair for the selected user account, as follows:
+If you are using this machine as a client to connect to other Aspera servers with public key authentication, you can create key-pairs from the command line, as follows:

-1. Create a .ssh directory in your home directory if it does not already exist:
+1. Create a . ssh directory in your home directory if it does not already exist: